island-is/island.is/libs/auth-api-lib/seeders/README.md

 - `name`: Prefixed with the organization's domain, e.g., `@island.is`.
 - `displayName`: Scope name, shown to users if custom delegations are supported.
 - `description`: Describes access granted; shown if delegations are supported.
-- `delegation`: Configure automatic granting for legal guardians, procuring holders, or custom delegations.
+- `delegation`: Configures automatic granting for legal guardians, procuring holders, or custom delegations.
 - `accessControlled`: Special scope limiting normal user access.
 - `addToResource`: Deprecated.
 Previously specified scope's resource.
-- `addToClients`: Adds scope as `allowedScopes` for clients.
+- `addToClients`: Adds the scope as `allowedScopes` for clients.

 ### Using Compose